Oni (Japanese demon)

 She stopped being a carnivore.
 However, she still needed food.

-Why is that strange fruit?
+Why is that fruit?
 It is because the fruit contains several small berries.
 They became a symbol of blessing for children.

 That is the legend about Kishimojin.